Stuycs-K/final-project-10-somadders-zhangc/WORKLOG.md

 - Work on debugging code, specifically new problems in removeStation, addStation, and nextStation/visitStation.
 Problems were not resolved.

+### 6/1/2023

+- Fix the add and remove station bug where the train would not go to the right station.
+- Allow the player to switch between train lines and add a new train line if the selected line does not already exist.

 ### date y

 info